Presentations features

 Slide List

-The Slide List opens in a dedicated modal window, which presents metadata such as the slide's associated custom object or custom filter, the slide's position and order within the Presentation, and navigation buttons that allow users to jump directly to a selected slide.
+The Slide List opens in a dedicated modal window, which presents metadata such as the Slide's associated custom object or custom filter, the Slide's position and order within the Presentation, and navigation buttons that allow users to jump directly to a selected Slide.
 The Slide List modal inherits standard table grid behavior, including column management, ordering, and search capabilities.

 This feature helps users manage, review, and navigate Presentation content efficiently.